thirstycode/Raspi-output-catcher/README.md

 -	10:-	10:31:47 PM 03 07 --> some error with posting having username kriti.sanon143
 -	10:31:27 PM 03 07 --> some error with posting having username shraddha.kapoor.sweet
 -	10:31:22 PM 03 07 --> some error with posting having username realshrutihaasan
--	10:31:17 PM 03 07 --> some error with posting having username angelinajolie143
--	10:30:20 PM 03 07 --> some error with posting having username disha.patani.updates
--	10:29:13 PM 03 07 --> some error with posting having username priyanka.chopra143
+-	10:31:17 PM 03 07 --> some error with posting having username angelinajolie143--	10:30:20 PM 03 07 --> some error with posting having username disha.patani.updates--	10:29:13 PM 03 07 --> some error with posting having username priyanka.chopra143
 -	10:27:50 PM 03 07 --> some error with posting having username urvashirautela26
 -	07:23:43 PM 03 07 --> some error with posting having username tamanna-	07:23-	07:23:33 PM 03 07 --> some error with posting having username shraddha.kapoor.sweet
 -	07:22:52 PM 03 07 --> some error with posting having username angelinajolie143